 The global cooling sector currently accounts for approximately 7% of global GHG emissions and is projected to double by 2050 without action.
 By integrating cooling measures, Somalia will contribute to the Global Cooling Pledge adopted by 72 countries at COP28 which aims to reduce global cooling-related emissions by 68% by 2050.
-Somalia's NDC 3.0 had included mitigation targets focused on reducing emissions from high-GWP refrigerants (such as HFCs) through adherence to the Kigali Amendment and promoting energy-efficient cooling appliances.
-In parallel,
+Somalia's NDC 3.0 includes mitigation targets focused on reducing emissions from high-GWP refrigerants (such as HFCs) through adherence to the Kigali Amendment and promoting energy-efficient cooling appliances (Sec 5.6).
+In parallel, adaptation goals such as infrastructure and urban resileince, and integrated public health resilience will address equitable access to cooling in vulnerable communities, particularly in schools, hospitals, and informal settlements, by promoting passive cooling design, green urban planning, and nature-based solutions.